-How to Fix Door Lock
+DIY How to Fix Door Lock

-Some times it may be as simple as lubing up your door latch or squirting some WD40 in there.
+Sometimes it may be as simple as lubing up your door latch or squirting some WD40 in there.
 If your Door Lock is physically broken the easiest step is to replace it with the same model and brand.
-If there are no identifying marks just remove the Sliding door lock off and take it to your local hardware for a replacement match.
-The cost to replace a sliding door lock is minimal and time involved is short.
-Fixing sliding door locks is a skill all DIY handy men and women should learn.
+You will need some basic hand tools that every man should have.

 How to Install a Sliding Door Patio Lock Latch

-First Step is to go to your local hardware store and pick out the style brand and colour of the Patio door lock you like.
+The first step is to go to your local hardware store and pick out the style brand and color of the Patio door lock you like.
 Remember to measure the width of your sliding door (some locks only support thin doors and if it is an internal or external locking mechanism.

-Some of the cheaper patio door locks only had 1 tab for latching and could be less secure or only supported 40mm or less door frames.
+Some of the cheaper patio door locks only had 1 tab for latching and could be less secure or only supported by 40mm or less sized door frames.
 So as I had a wider wooden door the Lockwood Onyx was the obvious choice.

 Lock Alert indicator shows lock condition status at a glance

-Dual Select enables two stage key locking (Inside and Out)
+Dual Select enables two-stage key locking (Inside and Out)

-Safety Release function minimizes the risk of being locked in
+The safety Release function minimizes the risk of being locked in

-Choice of 3 Colors Black, White and Cream
+Choice of 3 Colors Black, White, and Cream

-Depending on the type of latch you have this should be a very straight forward job.
+Depending on the type of latch you have this should be a very straightforward job.
 My front door lock latch only had 3 long screws holding it on.
 So once these were removed the latch just came apart.
 Others may require a cover to be removed first and then the mounting bolts can be taken out.

 Installing Sliding Door Patio Lock

-Patio sliding doors will require some prep work will before installing the new lock.
+Patio sliding doors will require some prep work before installing the new lock.
 Take the contents out of the package and cut out the template for the mounting screws for the lock handle and latch.
 My holes lined up perfectly but had to drill them out to 10mm as per the instructions.
 Old holes were about 8mm.

 Next dry mount the 2 sides of the Lockwood handle and see if it all lines up.
 Take a ruler and measure the thickness of the door and cut the lock tab bar to suit.
-I was about 15mm. then cut to suit.
+It was about 15mm. then cut to suit.
 Remember if you use the spacer plate to add 5mm to your cut.
 A pair of pliers or side cutters is fine to cut the bar.
-Remember measure twice cut once.
+Remember to measure twice and cut once.

-Screw in the Lockwood handle using the supplied screws.
+Screw in the Lockwood handles using the supplied screws.
 I found these were hard to screw in because the handle threads were not recessed tapped.
-Not sure if this a manufacturing fault or if its made like this, so I screwed them in first to make a thread in a vice.
+Not sure if this is a manufacturing fault or if it’s made like this, so I screwed them in first to make a thread in a vice.
 It’s good to have someone help you line it all up while you do this.